 A range of templates and resources to support humanitarian responders in their communication and community engagement work, including a '4Ws' (a stakeholder mapping template), sample terms of reference for a national platform on communication and community engagement, and much more.

-The Humanitarian Communication Roster is a roster of expert personnel in humanitarian communication managed by NORCAP for the CDAC Network.
+The Humanitarian Communication Roster is a database of expert personnel in humanitarian communication managed by NORCAP for the CDAC Network.
 It aims to ensure that CDAC Network Members and other humanitarian responders can rapidly access communication experts to enhance their preparedness and emergency response activities to meet the information and communication needs of those affected by crisis.

 The Service Directory is a platform that provides those working in humanitarian response with a central repository of services, technology, tools, training, volunteer networks and other assistance that could be drawn on to support community communication and engagement.
 Find out about translation services, software, SMS blast services and much more.